nicmitchell/Kaltura-Paid-Content-Gallery-With-Stripe/README.md

 * The third step is where you will actually be able to set the prices for your videos and your channels.
 Either select the 'Individual Entires' tab or the 'Categories' tab and you will be shown either all the videos or categories in your account.
 Clicking on a thumbnail for a video will then bring up a new window where the pricing information may be set.
-You will notice that there is a checkbox labeled 'Paid Content' that when checked, will show you all the different fields you must fill out for your video to properly work with PayPal's Digital Goods checkout.
+You will notice that there is a checkbox labeled 'Paid Content' that when checked, will show you all the different fields you must fill out for your video.
 Enter the price, sales tax and the currency you would like to use.
 Finally, at this point you should have created an Access Control Profile that you would like to use and you should choose the appropriate one.
 You may create multiple Access Control Profiles under the 'Setup Account' menu option and thus now have the option to choose the one you want to use for that specific video or channel (You might some videos to have a 10 second preview while others a 5 minute